 Historic version of this policy can be obtained by Contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-Questions, comments and requests regarding this policy are welcomed and should be addressed to our Data Privacy Manager at email@example.com
+Questions, comments and requests regarding this policy are welcomed and should be addressed to our CEO, email@example.com